Updated on September 15, 2023

 We have a taller bin for spices.
 We typically have salt, pepper, Montreal steak seasoning, onion powder, garlic powder, basil, celery salt, Tabasco, oil, sugar, and toothpicks.

-Sometimes my husband will take the trailer out to go hunting by himself.
-He definitely does not pack as much food as I do when we all go.
-I keep a bin of easy to make meals in the trailer for him.
-This is also great to have if there is ever an emergency and we need to stay a little longer than we expected.
+I keep a bin of easy-to-make meals in the trailer for him.
+This is also great to have if there is an emergency and we must stay longer than expected.

 The cabinet next to this one holds our Coleman stovetop coffee pot.
 I love this thing.
 We used to use a percolator, but this was well worth the money if you love your morning coffee as we do!